Origins

 Explore...

-Algo exploration will take you on a journey, but hit 'h' for lots of ways to steer your own destiny.
+Algo exploration will take you on a journey, but there are lots of ways to steer your own destiny.

 In memoriam